francois-roseberry/question-game-websocket/README.md

 Other dependencies will need to be installed.
 For this go in the server directory and do ``npm install``, then go in the client directory and do ``npm install && bower install``

-In that same directory, it should now be possible to do ``grunt check``to build the client
+In that same directory, it should now be possible to do ``grunt package``to build the client

+In the server directory, run the tests with ``npm test``

 Launch the server by running the run.sh in the root directory